nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-work-with-maintenance-branches.md

 This how-to requires to have access to the advanced features of Nuxeo.
 Please contact your sales representative to activate them.

-To help following this how-to we provide you with some correction examples based on the a Contract document type as described in&nbsp;the [Getting Started with Nuxeo Studio]({{page space='nxdoc' page='getting-started-with-nuxeo-studio'}}) how-to.
+To help following this how-to we provide you with some correction examples based on the a Contract document type as described in the [Getting Started with Nuxeo Studio]({{page space='nxdoc' page='getting-started-with-nuxeo-studio'}}) how-to.
 Of course you can do whatever modification on your project, the goal here being to give you guidelines to work with branches for the maintenance of your application.
 The required properties to complete this how-to using the Contract example are:

-*   In the Contract schema, a field&nbsp;`owner` that is a&nbsp;`string`
+*   In the Contract schema, a field `owner` that is a `string`
 *   Create, Edit and View layouts with at least the fields below:
     *   Title: leave as default
     *   Description: leave as default